 Car crashes and other serious events can be distressing because the force your body is forced to absorb during the crash can cause one or multiple bones to break or fracture.
 If you have suffered bone fractures in Texas, Dallas, or Fort Worth because of someone else’s negligence, you have the legal right to obtain compensation.
 An experienced personal injury lawyer can help you receive the right compensation for your financial loss, physical pain, and other things.

 Why Do Bones Break?

 A major reason for a bone break or a fracture is the force of the impact, based on the combination of the speed and the mass.
-For example, speed contributes to the severity of injuries that people suffer when involved in a car accident.
+For example, speed contributes to the severity of injuries that people suffer when involved in a car crash.

 You can get a bone break or fracture if you are thrown out of a car during a high-speed collision.
 You may also get badly injured if you strike an object during a car crash, including the interior of the car itself.
-It is a common protection mechanism for people to safeguard themselves by covering their faces during an accident—which can result in injuries and fractures in the fingers, hands, and wrists.
+It is a common protection mechanism for people to safeguard themselves by covering their faces during a crash—which can result in injuries and fractures in the fingers, hands, and wrists.

 - Transverse.
 Transverse fracture is a condition when the bone cracks into two pieces, making a right angle.

 - Complex.
 Complex or compound fracture is one of the most terrible types of fractures.
 In this case, the shattered bone protrudes out of the skin.

 - Comminuted.
 When bones get shattered into multiple pieces, the consequential fracture is referred to as a comminuted fracture.

 - Greenstick.
 Buckle fracture is an incomplete fracture that occurs when the bone starts to bend, crack, or strain but does not break.
 Mainly, children are victims of this fracture.

 - Avulsion.
 Avulsion is a fracture that occurs when the bone and the soft tissues separate.